Thursday, March 23, 2023

 While the revolving door swung open and shut at the small paper, I was out for justice.
 I had filed for unemployment and was calling every agency I could think of.

 I took my story to the Equal Employment Opportunity Commission.
 I wanted to look into the possibility of an age discrimination suit since I was told I was too young to be an editor.
-The irony of the comment was the fact that I was older than Shannon.
+The irony of the comment was the fact that I was older than Shana.

 The representative read my stories and listened to my complaints and told me there was nothing they could do.
 The representative went on to say that in her many years at her job I was only the second person she had dealt with that had been told they were too young.